thatvirtualboy/thatvirtualboy.github.io/_posts/2024/2024-3-12-spring-dream.markdown

 author: Ryan Klumph
 ---

 Spring is right around the corner.
-With Apple [introducing a fresh Spring collection](https://9to5mac.com/2024/03/04/here-are-the-new-iphone-case-and-apple-watch-band-colors-for-spring/) of iPhone Cases and Apple Watch bands, it's the perfect time to also freshen up our wallpapers!
+With Apple [introducing a fresh Spring collection](https://9to5mac.com/2024/03/04/here-are-the-new-iphone-case-and-apple-watch-band-colors-for-spring/) of iPhone Cases and Apple Watch bands, it's the perfect time to also freshen up our iPhone and iPad wallpapers!

 Inspired by the vibrant and festive color palette of Big Sur, **Spring Dream** adds a massive dose of brightness and joy to your homescreen.
 Testing the waters with this one on social media proved it was well liked, so I'm happy to share it with you today.
 It's also a fun one to manipulate as it looks great flipped in every direction.